vsoch/vsoch.github.io/_posts/2020/2020-04-11-remote-bingo.md

-The above should give you a hint that I created additional boards for programming items, quarantine cookie, indoor activities, and (in spirit of the US-RSE virtual conference) a virtual conference.
+The above should give you a hint that I created additional boards for programming items, quarantine cooking, indoor activities, and (in spirit of the US-RSE virtual conference) a virtual conference.
 If you are interested in the implementation, you can see my terrible JavaScript skills at the repository, <a href="https://github.com/rseng/remote-bingo" target="_blank">rseng/remote-bingo</a>.
 The file with the Bingo instance is <a href="https://github.com/rseng/remote-bingo/blob/master/assets/js/remote-bingo.js" target="_blank">remote-bingo.js</a>.
-If you want to play bingo, then go straight to
+If you want to play bingo, then go to the statically deployed GitHub pages interface at
 <a href="https://rseng.github.io/remote-bingo/" target="_blank">https://rseng.github.io/remote-bingo/</a>.